 HPI has never been scared of raking risks in the designing field.
 Thankfully, all their risks have paid off in a positive way thereby allowing them to stand out among their competitors.

-This company too is responsible for designing some of the most awesome cars like the DXR8-E Pro Roller.
+This company too is responsible for designing some of the most awesome trucks, buggies and all terrain vehicles.

 You can depend on them for delivering cars with speed and also those that can withstand tough weather and road conditions.